jrbing/dotfiles/README.md

 * Default to real tabs for python and make
 * Document is automatically saved when focus is lost

-Key-Mappings:
+**Key-Mappings:**

-* mapleader is set to ,
+    mapleader is set to ,
-* semicolon is mapped to colon in normal mode
+    semicolon is mapped to colon in normal mode
-* <leader>e - opens an edit command with the path of the currently edited file
+    <leader>e - opens an edit command with the path of the currently edited file
-* <leader>te - opens a tab edit with the path of the currently edited file
+    <leader>te - opens a tab edit with the path of the currently edited file
-* <Ctrl>P - inserts the path of the currently edited file in command mode
+    <Ctrl>P - inserts the path of the currently edited file in command
-* <Ctrl>Up/Down - bubbles single or multiple lines
-* <leader>v - reselect the text that was previously pasted
+    <leader>v - reselect the text that was previously pasted mode
+    <Ctrl>Up/Down - bubbles single or multiple lines
-* <Ctrl>j/k/h/l - move down, up, left, and right among splits
+    <Ctrl>j/k/h/l - move down, up, left, and right among splits

 ### GVIMRC Settings ###

-* Windows Specific:
-    * Configuration
+#### Windows Specific ####

+**Configuration**

 * Font set to Consolas, 11 points
 * viminfo file is saved to user home directory
 * NERDTreeBookmarksFile is saved to users home directory
 * tab line is shown
-        * open maximized
+* gvim window is set to open maximized
 * prevent vim from writing backups due to issues with home directory being set to a network share
 * the mswin.vim file is sourced to allow default windows save, print, paste commands to be used

-    * Key Mappings
+**Key Mappings**

-        * <Alt>F - toggle Ack
+    <Alt>F - toggle Ack
-        * <Alt>P - run the current file through markdown2pdf to a temp
-          directory and open the output
+    <Alt>P - run the current file through markdown2pdf to a temp directory and open the output

-* OSX Specific
+#### OSX Specific ####

-    * Key Mappings
+**Key Mappings**

-        * <Command>t - open CommandT
+    <Command>t - open CommandT
-        * <Command>return - fullscreen
+    <Command>return - fullscreen
-        * <Command>F - toggle Ack
+    <Command>F - toggle Ack
-        * <Command>e - run ConqueTerm
+    <Command>e - run ConqueTerm
-        * <Command>/ - toggle comments
+    <Command>/ - toggle comments
-        * <Command>]/[ - increase/decrease indentation
+    <Command>]/[ - increase/decrease indentation
-        * <Command>number - switch tab tab number
+    <Command>number - switch tab tab number

 ### Plugins ###
 Plugins used, along with frequently used default and custom keymappings.

 #### Ack ####
-Description of the plugin.

-Default keymappings:
-*
+Plugin that integrates Ack with VIM.

-Custom keymappings:
+* Custom keymappings
     * Windows
         * Alt+Shift+f > toggle ACK
     * OSX
         * Command+Shift+f > toggle ACK

 #### Align ####
 Description of the plugin.